The following practice test is the first one of the extra practices. It includes 20 questions in total.

 Tips: In Canada, we profess our loyalty to a person who represents all Canadians and not to a document such as a constitution, a banner such as a flag, or a geopolitical entity such as a country.

-#20.
-Today, how many people in Canada speak English as a first language?
+#18.
+Today, how many people speak French in Canada as a first language?

 Previous